MicrosoftDocs/Viva/Viva/insights/personal/reference/briefing-pause.md

 :::image type="content" source="../../Images/MyA/reference/oai-outstanding-tasks-card.png" alt-text="Screenshot of the View outstanding tasks card in the Viva Insights Outlook add-in.":::

-The **Stay connected** tab in the Viva Insights app in Teams and on the web also has a **Suggested tasks** section.
+The **Productivity** tab in the Viva Insights app in Teams and on the web also has a **Suggested tasks** section.
 If you've pinned people as important, you'll notice their tasks show up first, under **Pinned**.

 :::image type="content" source="../../Images/MyA/reference/suggested-tasks-teams.png" alt-text="Screenshot of the Suggested tasks section of the Viva Insights app's Stay connected tab, which shows all pinned-contacts tasks complete and one other task outstanding.":::